 3. Practice explaining any figures or data that you have.
 Just as many people pre-read journal articles by reading the abstract, then the figures, and then the conclusion, many people take in posters by reading the introduction, the figures and the takeaway messages.
 If you can explain each figure, you’ll be able to facilitate discussion about any part of your data.
 You may find that writing a good caption for your figures will help you to present them easily!

-This year’s posters are eligible for SOTL Conference Poster Awards, which will be judged and presented on the day of the conference.
+Posters are eligible for SOTL Conference Poster Awards, which will be judged and presented on the day of the conference.
 Please plan to leave your poster up until the end of the day, so that people may have a second chance to view it during the closing reception!
-Winning posters and presenters will be featured on the 2019 SOTL conference website.
+Winning posters and presenters will be featured on the SOTL conference website.

 Resource tables are interactive presentations of tools, resources, techniques, and methods.
-They take place at round tables within the ballroom.
+They take place at round tables within the ballroom over lunch.
 During an hour-long table session, moderators encourage people to visit new tables every fifteen minutes; however, this is not required, and people often arrive, join in to an existing discussion, and move to other tables at will.

 Space and Equipment:

-The conference will assign round tables to participants on the day of the conference, and label them with printed placards on stanchions.
+The conference will assign round tables to participants on the day of the conference, and the conference team will label them with printed placards on stanchions.
 No screens will be provided, but electrical access will be available if your group wishes to bring laptops and monitors.
 The ballroom is a large open space, and multiple discussions and tables will occur simultaneously in the space.